xcshuan/messageswap/README.md

 # messageswap
-messageswap is simple libp2p-based package for message swap for multi-peers
+messageswap is simple libp2p-based package for message swap in multi-peers setting